TeleAI-mcp/fast-marketplace-r8yh/README.md

-# fast-marketplace-r8yh
+# Fast Marketplace R8Yh

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.